 The Balete tree stands in the middle of rice terraces and coffee plantations.
 The grounds are privat owned but local government supported.
 Four cottages are available free of charge on a first come-first serve basis.
 There are public comfort rooms available.

 The place is best for educational tours, picnic, wedding receptions or any celebrations, as it has electricity and good water supplies.
 Better bring your own food and drinks if you wish to stay longer.
 There is no restaurant around but some small booth selling soft drinks and bottled water.

 Tourists might go there via Habal-Habal.
 The driver may ask up to 150 peso for the trip to the Balete Tree.
 The way there goes also through a man-made line-up of eucalyptus trees.

-Another of Canlaons tourist spots are the Padudusan Falls with their natural water slide.
-Located in barangay Masulog just at the foot of Mount Canlaon it take 25 mins ride habal habal from city proper and another 10 minutes walk.
-It is public place with no entrance fee and alocal favourite.
-There are no cottages yet, but plenty of space on the big rocks around to have a nice picnic in the shades of trees.
-Padudusan Falls are natural gifts to the neighboring native houses and people of this area.
-Crystal clear drinkable water from Mount Canlaon invites for a refreshing dump in the small round pool.
-Local and foreign visitors find the resident Canlaonians very friendly, showing great hospitality to their guests.
+There are a few cottages available nearby and plenty of space on the big rocks around to have a nice picnic in the shades of trees.
+Padudusan Falls is a natural gift to the neighboring native houses and people of this area.
+Its crystal clear drinkable water from Mount Kanlaon is inviting.
+Once can have a refreshing dump in the small round pool.
+Local and foreign visitors find the resident Canlaonians very friendly; showing great hospitality to their guests.